Vietnam Free Trade Zones: Introduction

 #4 Vietnam free trade zones are well connected to the world

 - There are multiple seaports and airports around the country that companies can take advantage of.
-Most of the industrial zones are set up adjacent to them as well.
+Most of the Vietnam Industrial zones are set up adjacent to them as well.

 - Moreover, there are established road and railway networks available within the country as well which allows for easy transportation of goods and services across Vietnam.